KJM94/KJM94/README.md

 - 👋 Hi, I’m @KJM94
 - 👀 I’m interested in ...
-Video Game Tableau
+Tableau
 - 🌱 I’m currently learning ...
 C++ R python Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...